Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Read more

-Although not the main objective of the program, it is possible to do theses at the disciplinary interfaces between health ecology and sociology, in applied or targeted research.
+Although not the main objective of the program, it is possible to pursue a thesis at the disciplinary interface between health ecology and sociology, in applied or finalized research.

 Read more

-same possibilities as in France, on interface theses and with the objectives of application to the management
+same opportunities as in France, on interface theses and management application objectives

 Read more